Rod Beck: San Diego Padres

 Immediately after leaving the Cubs in 2003, Beck returned to the Major Leagues with the Padres to fill in for the injured Trevor Hoffman.
 He converted 20 saves in 20 chances, while posting a 1.78 ERA.
 His statistics earned him the National League Comeback Player of the Year award.
 In 2004, Beck dealt with personal problems during Spring Training and struggled in a seventh inning role for the Padres.
 Beck was released by San Diego in August.

 Death

-On June 23, 2007, Beck died alone at his home in Phoenix, Arizona.
+On June 23, 2007, Beck died at his home in Phoenix, Arizona.
 The Maricopa County medical examiner did not publicly disclose the cause of death and the Phoenix police did not suspect foul play.
-Beck's ex-wife stated she believed Beck's death to be drug related.
+Beck's ex-wife stated she believed his death to be drug-related.
 Cocaine and heroin were found in his home and bedroom.

-Beck was buried in Phoenix wearing his Chicago Cubs uniform despite pitching only two seasons for the team.
+Beck was buried in Phoenix wearing his Chicago Cubs uniform.
 He was added to the 2008 ballot for the Baseball Hall of Fame, earlier than the typical retirement rule due to his death, and received two votes.